supki/relocant/README.markdown

 002     002-description         74f8a76e
 ```

-Now, if we like this plan, we can run `relocation apply` to actually apply the scripts to our database.
+Now, if we like this plan, we can run `relocant apply` to actually apply the scripts to our database.
 Each script is run in a separate transaction and recorded as a part of it.
 Unfortunately, this means
 there are restrictions on what you can put in a migration script, including these:

-  1. Using `BEGIN`, `ROLLBACK`, and `COMMIT` will likely break `relocant`.
+  1. Using `BEGIN`, `ROLLBACK`, and `COMMIT` will likely break _relocant_.
   2. Running `CREATE INDEX CONCURRENTLY` will cause the migration script to fail immediately.

 ```shell